This post was most recently updated on March 23rd, 2021

 This post contains affiliate links, this means at no extra cost to you, we make a commission from sales.
 Please read our Disclosure Statement

-The first step to freezing meat without plastic was to get rid of the single-use plastic – ie the meat trays and double wrapped cling film by using reusable plastic containers.
-Even ice cream containers work well to freeze meat in.
+The first step to the trays and double wrapped cling film by using reusable containers.
+Even ice cream containers work well to in. without was to get rid of the single-use – ie

-I have a personal bug bear with cling film, I think it is wasteful and unnecessary in almost every situation.
+I have a personal bug bear with cling film (aka ), I think it is wasteful and unnecessary in almost every situation.

-I particularly get mad at the supermarkets using a double (or sometimes triple!) cling film layer over trays of meat, combined with most of them shutting down their butchery counters.
-This then removes all choice from consumers, it is plastic or nothing, baby.
+I particularly get mad at the supermarkets using a double (or sometimes triple!) cling film layer over trays of or nothing, baby. , combined with most of them shutting down their butchery counters.
+This then removes all choice from consumers, it is

-I haven’t bought cling film for our household’s use in about 3 years, so having it double wrapped over my meat each night has never sat well with me.
-Buying meat without plastic will be the first challenge to being able to freeze meat without plastic.
+I haven’t bought cling film for our household’s use in about 3 years, so having it double wrapped over my each night has never sat well with me.
+Buying without will be the first challenge to being able to without .

 Want to listen rather than read?
 Check out my video ->